 There are many different kinds of smoke tubes, but most commonly they come as a 12-inch cylinder.
 You can also find larger and smaller sizes though.
 They also come in different shapes, including cylinder, rectangle, and hexagonal shapes.
 The circle tube will roll around in the hopper making it less productive, while the rectangle one will only allow smoke out of three faces.
 The best option will be the hexagonal tube which won’t roll but allows the most amount of smoke to escape.

 A really popular smoke tube is the Lanney Pellet Smoker Tube.
 It is 12 inches of stainless steel.
 On Amazon, it has 4.7 stars out of five and over 5,000 ratings.
 It holds enough pellets to be able to smoke for about 5 hours and comes with 2 ‘S’ shaped hooks so that you can hang the tube if needed.
 Plus, because it is hexagonal in shape it won’t roll around.
-It can be found on amazon here for $15.45.
 Another great smoker tube is created by LizzQ.
 It comes with an eBook containing free grilling ideas.
 It is also made of stainless steel and won’t roll around.
 It also has a 4.7-star rating with over 7,000 ratings.
-You can find it on Amazon here for $15.95.

 4. Try out Different Smoker Pellets